awvwgk/foopss/pages/index.rst

 .. margin::

-   `NLopt <https://nlopt.readthedocs.io>`_ is a prime example for a library with interfaces and bindings in many languages.
+   `NLopt <https://nlopt.readthedocs.io>`_ is a prime example of a library with interfaces and bindings in many languages.

    It can be used from C, C++, Fortran, Matlab, Octave, Python, Guile, Julia, R, Lua, OCaml, or Rust.